Robert Edward Bassler Papers, 1865-1981 (bulk 1920-1981): Finding Aid

 This collection was processed in May 1985.
-Finding aid written by David D'Onofrio in June 2014.
+Additional processing by David D'Onofrio in February 2019 Finding aid written by David D'Onofrio in June 2014.

 These materials have been indexed in the Naval Academy Library online catalog using the following terms.
 Those seeking related materials should search under these terms.

 - Aircraft carriers -- Aircraft launching and recovery equipment